MasterMedo/typetest/.github/PULL_REQUEST_TEMPLATE/default_template.md

-# What does your contribution aim to achieve
-What does your contribution aim to aciheve

-list of tasks:
-- [x] first task
+[A brief description of what your PR intends to achieve.]

+Please complete these tasks before opening your PR:
-- [ ] second task
+- [ ] I have read and agree to the [code of conduct](../../CODE_OF_CONDUCT.md)
-- [ ] third task
+- [ ] My PR has been linted with flake8.